ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 VPC Picture november 2018

-VPC is a region level construct which you assign a cidr address range to we're just gonna be
+VPC is a region level construct which you assign a cidr address range.
+There are multiple availability zones, public subnets, private subnets.
+We can deploy ec2 instances inside these subnets in the availability zones the

-stepping through how we build that a VP

-C and that sort of thing so we've got

-multiple availability zones we've got

-public subnets private subnets and then

-you can deploy ec2 instances inside your

-subnets in the availability zones in the

 V PC in the region